 Columbia Heights would not be your first choice for a new house ten years ago, but due to the revitalization movement, it is now one of the most popular places to live in.
 It all started back in 2008 when the largest retail building of 890,000 square feet opened.
 Today, this is one of the most ethnically and economically diverse locations.

 In this area heavily influenced by a sizable Hispanic population, you will encounter small shops and ethnic restaurants, as well as bars and dives.
 The revitalization process didn’t destroy the historic charm of the neighborhood, with the Tivoli Theatre and Joan of Arc statue still standing proudly.
 Don’t leave your running shoes in the storage; here you can enjoy parks and walking trails in Meridian Hill Park.
-If you decide to prepare a budget and hire Washington DC movers to let you know how car shipping works and provide you with auto transport services, you will be able to drive to nearby Rock Creek Park and check out the zoo and Beach Drive.
+If you decide to prepare a budget and hire recommended and top-rated Washington DC movers to let you know how car shipping works and provide you with auto transport services, you will be able to drive to nearby Rock Creek Park and check out the zoo and Beach Drive.
 Thus, be sure to transport your car across the country.

 Get to Know the Quiet Streets and Modern Buildings of Columbia Heights